gbv/jskos-vue/docs/components/ItemDetails.md

 ## Examples

 <script setup>
-import { ItemDetails } from "../../src/components"
+import { ItemDetails, ItemDetailsTabs } from "../../src/components"
 import { Tab } from "jskos-vue-tabs"
 import * as jskos from "jskos-tools" import { reactive } from "vue"